inivekin/abosa/abosa.typ

 Wi shouting shorn tae drift in drawn charonic pull doon acheron, where bystanders would stoop tae mourn
-I'll shun your oot o kilter yawn, pretend that orpheus regards eurydice as safe in tow, an daedulus attached safeguards
+I shun your oot o kilter yawn, pretend that orpheus regards eurydice as safe in tow, an daedulus attached safeguards